 Sleep on a Silk or Satin Pillowcase

-Take prevention a step further by sleeping on a silk or satin pillowcase.
-The softness of both silk and satin eliminate the friction between your hair and the pillow, which can keep your hair looking fresher and less slept-on in the morning.
+Take prevention a step further by sleeping on a silk or satin pillowcase, such as the Kitsch Satin Pillowcase.
+The softness of silk and satin eliminate the friction between your hair and the pillow, which can keep your hair looking fresher and less slept-on in the morning.